 On the job seeker side, WRKS is good for

 Job seekers build their profile with their education and experience details (like a resume), as well as with tags (for skills, education, and certification details).
 Companies use tags to search for candidates who best match their needs.
 When a company requests a connection- and the job seeker accepts this request- a chat window opens allowing the hiring conversation to begin.
 Companies can also save lots of headache and time by coordinating and collaborating with the entire hiring team within the app.

 Is it all hard hats and orange vests?

 No, not at all!
 There are lots of opportunities for people to work on site, in the office, and both.
 The construction and real estate industry includes construction companies, trades, architecture firms, engineering companies, developers, planners, and real estate companies.

 Does WRKS use my location?

 Yes, WRKS will ask for your location in order to match you with local companies or job seekers.

 Is WRKS an employment agency?

-WRKS is not an employment agency, nor is it a recruiter or placement agency.
+WRKS is not an employment agency, nor is it a placement agency.